tommasomoretti/nameless-analytics/README.md

 Data ingestion into Google BigQuery is nearly instantaneous and events are available within a couple of seconds.

 - **Lightweight and fast**\
-The main JavaScript library only weighs a fiew kB and it's served via CloudFlare CDN.
+The main JavaScript library only weighs a few kB and it's served via CloudFlare CDN.
 All hits are sent via HTTP POST requests.

 ### ⚙ - Event tracking features